Zuip/turtle/readme.md

-## Zui.fi
+## Turtle

-I have made this blog as a hobby.
-It combines my interest in travel with my interest in programming.
+A travel blog and travel destination comparison website

 ## Used technologies in this project
 - PHP